jlauemoeller/enzyme/README.md

 ### String or Atom Indices

-You can also use brackets for string or atom keys and this is especially useful when selecting a slice of multiple keys:
+You can also use brackets for string or atom keys and this is especially useful when selecting a slice of multiple keys (which you can also do with numeric indices):

 ```elixir
 data = %{"user" => %{"name" => "Alice", "email" => "alice@example.com", "role" => "admin"}}